Wealthfront’s US Direct Indexing

-Wealthfront no longer offers the Wealthfront 500 (WF500) and Wealthfront 1000 (WF1000) strategies described in this white paper.
-Clients previously trading these strategies will now trade in the Smart Beta 500 and Smart Beta 1000 strategies, respectively.
+Note: Wealthfront no longer offers the Wealthfront 500 (WF500) and Wealthfront 1000 (WF1000) strategies described in this white paper.
+Clients with account balances over $500,000 previously trading these strategies will now trade in the Smart Beta 500 or Smart Beta 1000 strategies, respectively.
 For information on these updated strategies, see our Smart Beta White Paper.
-Clients trading in the Wealthfront 100 (WF100) will continue to trade in that strategy.
+Clients with account balances below $500,000 who were previously trading in US Direct Indexing will continue to trade in that strategy, without Smart Beta.

-This white paper summarizes the motivation, design and execution of Wealthfront’s Stock-level Tax-Loss Harvesting service.
-Our historical backtests and actual results demonstrate that Stock-level Tax-Loss Harvesting can significantly improve the tax efficiency and ultimately the after-tax return of your taxable portfolio.
-We believe Stock-level Tax-Loss Harvesting should be a fundamental component of most every individual’s investment management strategy.
+This white paper summarizes the motivation, design, and execution of Wealthfront’s US Direct Indexing service.
+All Wealthfront clients with taxable Investment Account balances over $100,000 can choose to use Wealthfront’s Direct Indexing service, which seeks to enhance clients’ after-tax returns.
+Our historical backtests and actual results demonstrate that US Direct Indexing can significantly improve the tax efficiency and ultimately the after-tax return of your taxable portfolio.
+We believe US Direct Indexing should be a fundamental component of most every individual’s investment management strategy.

 Over the last 40 years, index funds and index-based ETFs have unlocked the power of passive investing for the individual investor by offering a cheap, easy, and highly accessible way to invest in a wide range of asset classes.
-Just one share of Vanguard’s Total Stock Market ETF (Ticker: VTI) can enable an investor to mirror the investment performance of a portfolio of more than 3,500 US company stocks, all for an expense ratio of only 5 basis points (0.05%) of the invested assets.
+Just one share of Vanguard’s Total Stock Market ETF (ticker: VTI) lets an investor mirror the investment performance of a portfolio of more than 3,500 US company stocks, all for an expense ratio of only 3 basis points (0.03%) of the invested assets.

 Index funds work because they’re generally able to achieve two objectives:

-- They track their benchmark index as closely as possible.
-This is imperative to accurately represent a particular asset class.
+- They track their benchmark index closely.
+This allows them to accurately represent a particular asset class.

-- They track their benchmark index as tax-efficiently as possible – passing on as few taxable gains as possible to their investors.
+- They track their benchmark index tax-efficiently, and pass on few taxable gains to their investors.

 Index funds can achieve the latter goal because they are inherently tax-efficient.
-They have low turnover because securities that comprise an index seldom change (5-20% annual turnover depending on the index).
-Index fund issuers like iShares and Vanguard are also able to intelligently realize losses on the underlying securities in their funds to minimize the gains they have to distribute to their investors each year.
+They have low turnover because securities that comprise an index seldom change (annual turnover is typically 5-20% depending on the index).
+Index fund issuers like iShares and Vanguard can also intelligently realize losses on the underlying securities in their funds to minimize the gains they have to distribute to their investors each year.

 However, index funds and ETFs have two disadvantages relative to optimum performance in achieving the above goals and for their investors.

-Wealthfront’s Stock-level Tax-Loss Harvesting service was developed to address both of these shortcomings.
+Wealthfront’s US Direct Indexing service was developed to address both of these shortcomings.

-By allowing a Wealthfront investor to hold the individual securities that comprise an index in her own account on a commission-free basis, Stock-level Tax-Loss Harvesting effectively eliminates any Index fund or ETF expense ratios on the associated position, which reduces overall portfolio cost.
+By allowing a Wealthfront investor to hold the individual securities that comprise an index directly, US Direct Indexing effectively eliminates any index fund or ETF expense ratios beyond Wealthfront’s standard advisory fee on the associated position, which reduces overall portfolio cost.
 Furthermore, by directly owning the stocks that comprise an index, investors can harvest losses at the individual stock level.
-We call this stock-level tax-loss harvesting.
 To understand the benefit of this capability, consider a common situation where an overall index trades up, but a number of its component stocks trade down because they missed their earnings estimates.
 The losses on these individual companies can be harvested and the resulting tax savings can be reinvested and compounded over time thus ultimately creating significant value.

-The opportunity to deliver a Stock-level Tax-Loss Harvesting service prompted firms like Aperio Group and Parametric Portfolio Associates to pioneer managed portfolios of stocks that harvest tax losses for their clients while emulating a specific index.
-Unlike index funds, Aperio and Parametric prioritize both harvesting tax-losses as well as closely tracking the index.
-These firms have demonstrated you can generate significant outperformance in the form of tax-savings, if you are willing to incur modest tracking differences from the designated index.
-Together, these firms have attracted more than $100 billion under management.
+The opportunity to deliver a US Direct Indexing service prompted firms like Aperio Group and Parametric Portfolio Associates to pioneer managed portfolios of stocks that harvest tax losses for their clients while emulating a specific index.
+Unlike index funds, Aperio and Parametric prioritize both harvesting tax losses as well as closely tracking the index.
+These firms have demonstrated you can generate significant outperformance in the form of tax savings if you are willing to incur modest tracking differences from the designated index.
+Together, these firms have attracted more than $400 billion under management.

-Wealthfront is able to offer our Stock-level Tax-Loss Harvesting service to a much broader set of investors through the extensive automation provided by our technology platform.
-Our service is also offered at no additional fee beyond our annual 0.25% advisory fee that is inclusive of all commissions.
+Wealthfront is able to offer our US Direct Indexing service to a much broader set of investors through the extensive automation provided by our technology platform.
+Our service is also offered at no additional fee beyond our annual 0.25% advisory fee.

-We believe our Stock-level Tax-Loss Harvesting service meaningfully addresses the two remaining shortcomings with modern index investing – the cost of the Index Fund and ETF expense ratios and the missed tax-savings from the inability to pass on tax losses.
-For this reason, we view Stock-level Tax-Loss Harvesting as the next evolution of index investing.
+We believe our US Direct Indexing service meaningfully addresses the two remaining shortcomings with modern index investing – the cost of the index fund and ETF expense ratios and the missed tax savings from the inability to pass on tax losses.
+For this reason, we view US Direct Indexing as the next evolution of index investing.

-Wealthfront’s Stock-level Tax-Loss Harvesting service replaces the ETF normally used to represent US stocks in a Wealthfront portfolio with a combination of individual securities and one or two additional ETFs.
-The resulting position uses the individually held stocks to capture the market performance of large-capitalization and mid-capitalization US stocks, while leveraging the ETF to represent the performance of smaller-capitalization companies.
+Wealthfront’s US Direct Indexing service replaces the ETF normally used to represent US stocks in a Wealthfront portfolio with a combination of individual securities and one or two additional ETFs.
+The resulting position uses the individually held stocks to capture the market performance of large-capitalization and mid-capitalization US stocks, while using the ETF to represent the performance of smaller-capitalization companies.
 As a result, the position is able to track the movement of the overall broad US market, while maintaining a significant holding of individual stocks.

-We offer three levels of Stock-level Tax-Loss Harvesting:
+We offer three levels of US Direct Indexing:

 - For accounts between $100,000 and $500,000, we will replace the ETF normally used to represent a broad market of US Stocks (Vanguard’s Total Stock Market ETF) with up to 100 of the largest capitalization US stocks and a combination of the Vanguard Extended Market ETF (VXF) and the Vanguard S&P 500® ETF (VOO) to represent the remaining smaller-capitalization companies.